smthomas/gatsby-training/content/gatsby-overview/1-gatsby-intro.md

 Part of the reason Gatsby seems so fast is that it is actually preloading the next page before you even click the link to navigate there!
 Open up your Network tab in your web developer tools in your Browser.
 Now scroll down a Gatsby site and you will see network requests firing off.
-This makes using Gatby feel like you are using an app, not navigating a website.
+This makes using Gatsby feel like you are using an app, not navigating a website.